qiusj/JBilling/jbilling-community-4.1.1/README.md

 **Requirements:**

 * Java 8+
-* Grails 2.4.3
+* Grails 2.5.6
-* PostgreSQL 8+ *(required for testing, other runtime databases are supported)*
+* PostgreSQL 8+ *(required for testing, other runtime databases are supported)* I tested with 9.3.16

-To run jBilling from source you will need to have Java 8+ and Grails 2.4.3 installed.
-To install grails, download version 2.4.3 from the [Grails Archive](http://www.grails.org/download/) and follow the installation instructions for your operating system.
+To run jBilling from source you will need to have Java 8+ and Grails 2.5.6 installed.
+To install grails, download version 2.5.6 from the [Grails Archive](http://www.grails.org/download/) and follow the installation instructions for your operating system.

 [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [PostgreSQL](http://www.postgresql.org/) can be downloaded an installed by visiting the vendor's websites, or in linux environments by using the package manager (apt-get or yum).